alexturek/alexturek.github.io/_posts/2022-12-16-Correcting-Overengineering.md

 - You can demonstrate a better way to write the same code - maybe they'll understand the improvement of the simpler version.
 - You can try to compromise between a little and a lot of overengineering.

-But ultimately people gotta make certain mistakes themselves to really learn.
-Because overengineering isn't about technical knowledge as much as humility.
-Believing that you can predict the future, even several months out, with a high degree of clarity, before that's possible.
-Sometimes senior engineers _can_ do that effectively, but they believe they can predict even farther out, and fall into the same trap.
+Ultimately, overengineering isn't about technical skills.
+It's about hubris: believing that you can anticipate the distant future's needs, better than somebody closer to the moment they need the thing.
+Less experienced engineers believe that in a positive sense; thinking that adding code now is cheaper than later.
+More experienced engineers learn that adding things to a system is cheap compared to maintaining and removing things.

 # Classes of mistakes